-We would be able to learn how to create our own blockchain!
+We would be able to learn how to create our blockchain!
 How cool is that?

 We all have problems on why this transaction is taking so much time!

-Some people say that programming is only for those who are nerds or highly intelligent and normal people can’t get it.
+Some people say that programming is only for those who are nerds or highly intelligent and ordinary people can’t get it.

-But let me tell you this if you enjoy doing problem solving.
+But let me tell you this if you enjoy doing problem-solving.
 If you are curious about how things work when someone writes some lines of codes in a computer.
 Then programming can be for you.
 Just try it and find it out.
-Many people out there have tried programming at a later stage from their initial career and have loved it, not just for the monetary gain, but for the fun of it.
+Many people out there have tried programming at a later stage from their first career and have loved it, not only for the monetary gain but for the fun of it.

 This course requires some knowledge of Python.
 If you are not familiar with Python at all, then you might want to give Python a try through any online courses.
 If you know any other programming languages, then you would be fine I believe.

 So, let’s start the course!

 This one has 12 Steps in it.
 Those who have a problem with coding, and want to watch for first and give it a hands-on try later, you can refer to my Github Repository for answers.

 This contains an interactive code editor which lets us write code to include our transaction as well as to create a list for Block and to add any three transactions to that block.